-With the pilot project, the Diederichs are improving ditches in some fields, but the major change they’re making is to move their heifers out of the barn and onto pasture.
-The project is paying for fences to manage rotational grazing on 480 acres.
+With the pilot project, the Diederichs are improving ditches in some fields, digging them deeper and planting grass, to improve drainage and reduce runoff.
+Separately, they are about to move their heifers out of the barn and onto pasture.
 The young animals will be concentrated in relatively small paddocks and moved frequently.
 This forces them to eat less selectively, which produces greater plant diversity and more continuous cover.
 It improves soil structure, which allows more rainfall to penetrate the soil rather than running off. more complete vegetative cover and improved soil structure that will allow a higher percentage of the rainfall to infiltrate the soil where it can be used for plant growth rather than running off

 Dan figures the pasturing will amount to a little less work over the course of a year.
 “All summer long I won’t have to manage manure, mucking out the barn, scraping pens.
 I won’t have to harvest as much feed because they’ll be on pasture all summer.
 In winter I’ll have to feed them, but we do that now.
 I will have to go out and move fencing.
 When it’s raining, this will seem like the worst idea ever, but when it’s sunny and I’m out there in the morning just moving fencing under the bright blue sky, it’ll be great!”